About Our Research and Policy Program

 Organizations which seek to address barriers facing economically distressed communities have long been considered a cornerstone of sustainable development policy.
 But the complexity of place-based challenges – including increasing income inequality and generational poverty – has made the practice of community development more difficult than perhaps ever before.
 One approach to addressing these issues is the leverage of trust, norms, and social networks to increase the efficacy of community development programs.
 Drawing on data from semi-structured interviews, this paper explores how North Carolina’s community development ecosystem uses social capital to promote local economic improvements.
-Download the paper and presentation slides presented at the Biannual Federal Reserve Community Development Research Conference in Washington, DC in May 2019 or the version of the paper submitted for review at Contemporary Economic Policy in June 2019.
+Download the paper (or the executive summary brief) and presentation slides presented at the Biannual Federal Reserve Community Development Research Conference in Washington, DC in May 2019 or the version of the paper submitted for review at Contemporary Economic Policy in June 2019.

 Does Government Matter in the Formation of Social Capital?
 Exploring Variation across United States Counties (May 2019)

 Community developers and public policy actors are increasingly utilizing social capital strategies to promote economic growth and revitalize distressed neighborhoods.
 Analyses of county-level data through a Blinder-Oacaxa decomposition suggest a need to carefully consider how the productive value of community variables that raise social capital change across place.
 These findings contrast with dominant social capital explanatory narratives that tend to draw solely on regional or demographic determinism.
 Presented at the Annual Meeting of the Midwest Political Science Association in Chicago, Illinois.
 Download the paper and presentation slides.
-This paper is currently under review for possible publication in the Journal of Policy Studies.
+This paper is currently under review for possible publication in the Journal of Public Policy.

 Succinct, high-level overviews of theoretical debates, data trends, and emergent scholarly literature.

 In recent years, the idea that business relationships between entrepreneurs have an innate economic development dimension has been given much attention by scholars.
 The theory of social capital suggests that networks created by small and medium sized firms can be harnessed to promote outcomes like lower income inequality and sustainable growth.
 Community development organizations can serve as key social capital generators.
 Download the spotlight.